copsTvFan/cops-episode-guide/readme.md

 Aired 2004-01-03.

-**Coast to Coast 51** (Indio, CA - 10:24 PM Suspicious Activity Call) Mexican prowler looking in windows is caught and beat up after returning/Palm Beach County FL - Suspicious vehicle with 2 black guys in a Lincoln Town Car that have thousands of dollars and drugs/Palm Springs, CA - Traffic stop - bicycle rider who came from a burglary has drugs and bad friends.
+**Coast to Coast 51**

+- (Indio, CA - 10:24 PM Suspicious Activity Call) Mexican prowler looking in windows is caught and beat up after returning
+- Palm Beach County FL - Suspicious vehicle with 2 black guys in a Lincoln Town Car that have thousands of dollars and drugs
+- Palm Springs, CA - Traffic stop - bicycle rider who came from a burglary has drugs and bad friends.

 ### S16E07

 Aired 2004-01-10.

-**Coast to Coast 52** (Palm Springs, CA - 2:38 AM Pursuit in Progress) Officer Frank Browning says his dad has been incarcerated most of his life, he has seen both sides of the law and decided he likes this side better.
+**Coast to Coast 52**

+- (Palm Springs, CA - 2:38 AM Pursuit in Progress) Officer Frank Browning says his dad has been incarcerated most of his life, he has seen both sides of the law and decided he likes this side better.
 When he was young cops where seen as heroes, how he looked at it.
 A man speeds on a motorcycle with a woman on the back who tries to get him to stop.
 He crashes and has warrants.
-Palm Beach County FL (12:06 AM Domestic Disturbance Call) Kevin is drunk in a dirty vile trailer and he hits his girlfriend and pulls the phone out of the wall when she calls 911.
+- Palm Beach County FL (12:06 AM Domestic Disturbance Call) Kevin is drunk in a dirty vile trailer and he hits his girlfriend and pulls the phone out of the wall when she calls 911.
 He just wants his beer and leaves, but she won't press charges.
-Indio CA (11:04 PM Suspicious Vehicle) A man comes out of an abandoned building so the cops stop him.
+- Indio CA (11:04 PM Suspicious Vehicle) A man comes out of an abandoned building so the cops stop him.
 He says he has a 22 rifle in the backseat and gets arrested because the gun is loaded and unregistered.

 ### S16E08

 Aired 2004-01-17.

-**Coast to Coast 53** (Palm Beach County FL - 9:24 PM Fight in Progress) District 1 - Deputy James Tacktikos does his best not to take his job home with him, though there are times he brings paperwork home, he doesn't want the stress of his job getting into his personal life.
+**Coast to Coast 53**

+- (Palm Beach County FL - 9:24 PM Fight in Progress) District 1 - Deputy James
+  Tacktikos does his best not to take his job home with him, though there are times he brings paperwork home, he doesn't want the stress of his job getting into his personal life.
 If people ask him about his work he'll gladly tell them.
 He takes the call of a fight at a gas station, doesn't know anything yet, just lots of noise.
-He finds a drunk white guy who assaulted an Indian worker/Wichita KS - Fight in progress over grass on a driveway with a fat shirtless tattooed man and old hippies/Indio CA - Officer assistance call with an ugly ex-con lesbian fighting with her ex-lover at a liquor store.
+He finds a drunk white guy who assaulted an Indian worker
+- Wichita KS - Fight in progress over grass on a driveway with a fat shirtless tattooed man and old hippies
+- Indio CA - Officer assistance call with an ugly ex-con lesbian fighting with her ex-lover at a liquor store.

 ### S16E09

 Aired 2003-11-03.

-- **Resisting Arrest Special Edition** (Indio, CA - 12:08 AM Suspicious Person Call) Corporal Lisa Corton takes the call of a man refuses to leave a recovery center and tries to get into the woman's side.
+**Resisting Arrest Special Edition**

+- (Indio, CA - 12:08 AM Suspicious Person Call) Corporal Lisa Corton takes the call of a man refuses to leave a recovery center and tries to get into the woman's side.
 Also a drunk Mexican man who prompts an intense struggle after admitting he was looking into windows of a local recovery center.
 - (Spokane, WA - 9:26 PM Street Patrol) Spokane PD
 - (Harris County TX - 8:03 PM Domestic Disturbance) Sheriff's Dept. District 3